northeast-kansas-library-system/nextsteps/source/usergroup/ug.20230829.rst

 #.
 Removing the "Female/Male/Other/None specified" buttons on borrower accounts

-    - On August 29, 2023, these buttons will disappear
+    - On August 29, 2023, these buttons will be removed from Next
-    - On September 15, 2023, all "Female/Male/Other/None specified" data in Next Search Catalog will be removed
+    - On September 15, 2023, all "Female/Male/Other/None specified" data in Next Search Catalog will be deleted
     - Run report 3752 on or before September 14 if you wish to get a borrower count based on this data

 #.
 Discuss locations for 2024 Next Search Catalog Meetings